noi-techpark/webcomp-flightdata/README.md

 ```
 For an example, configuration options and available custom properties please have a look at [the demo](demo.html)

 ### Attributes

+### styleurl

+you can specify a url from an external stylesheet (css). this stylesheet will then be appended to the shadowroot and thus allows overriding most css rules.
+if this option is used, an id must be assigned to the element.

 #### lang